-15 - Adjustment of the levers and the handlebar I 16 - Checking the oil level I 17 - Changing the transmission oil
+16 - Adjustment of the levers and the handlebar / 17 - Changing the transmission oil

 ADJUSTMENT OF THE LEVERS

 Maximum initial free play of both levers of the handlebar.

 Both the clutch lever and the brake lever must have a maximum initial free play of 3mm.
 It is important that this free play exists and you should not disable it.
 To adjust, use the adjustment nuts on the levers.